Updated: Jan 6

 At All Health Matters we often find that the most refusals come from companies where health surveillance is new and not already embedded in their culture.
 It stands to reason that if medical surveillance is considered the norm, then people are more likely to go along with it and feel comfortable that there is no hidden agenda because they've seen it in practice.

 That's why it is so important to be clear about the reasons for implementing a health surveillance programme, and the benefits to employees.
-You can communicate this through multiple way - posters, videos, toolbox talks - you could even ask your occupational health provider to come and do a Q&A or a presentation.
+You can communicate this through multiple ways - posters, videos, toolbox talks - you could even ask your occupational health provider to come and do a Q&A or a presentation.
+Browse our resources for encouraging employee buy-in to occupational health and share with your employees to educate them about health surveillance.

 You might also consider appointing some health and safety champions within your workforce to promote health and safety practices and be an additional source of information for workers.